 Already a customer?

 Login and return to this page.
 Once you’re logged in, this box will be replaced by a purchase link.

 You’ll need to purchase Focus before you can get this product.

-Next, you should check out the Breadcrumbs Box documentation for critical info on setup and implementation.
+Next, you should check out the Breadcrumbs Box documentation for critical info on setup, implementation, and customization.

 1 A universal nav menu appears on every page of your site.
 Every WordPress Theme on the planet includes one, and it’s become such a ubiquitous standard that nobody even questions it anymore. ↩

 PSST!
 Do you know how website navigation really works?
 Take a mind-blowing deep dive into website navigation and how it affects your visitors.